Golf tips and expert instruction, golf club reviews and the latest golf equipment.

 Golf is an individual sport so getting the chance to play in a team is always an honour and great fun.
-Representing your club against another local one is a proud moment.
+Whether it is a home or away match, representing your club against another local one is a proud moment.

 10) Hit a par 5 green in two

-Golfers love to feel like they hit the ball a long way and finding a par 5 green in two is some serious bragging rights, just don’t three-putt!
+Golfers love to feel like they've hit the ball a long way, and finding a par 5 green in two provides them with serious bragging rights, just don't three-putt!

 11) Win a club competition